 CAT Logical Reasoning Syllabus

-LR questions test your ability to understand logical connections, deduce conclusions, and analyze scenarios under constraints.
+LR questions test your ability to understand logical connections, deduce conclusions, and analyse scenarios under constraints.
 Topics covered under the Logical Reasoning part of CAT LRDI syllabus include:

 Topic |